 (b) For SLV studies, the method will be evaluated using prescribed adulterated materials as shown in Table 1.
-Methods approved at this level will proceed to a second level of evaluation (i.e., MLV), where blinded samples containing unknown adulterants will be sent to laboratories participating in the ensuing MLV.
+Methods may be validated using samples described in one, two, or all the parts of the table.
+The applied table will be used to define the scope of the analytical method.
+Methods approved at this level will proceed to a second level of evaluation (i.e., MLV), where blinded samples